expressjs/expressjs.com/en/guide/routing.md

 Examples of route paths based on regular expressions:

-This route path will match anything with an "a" in the route name.
+This route path will match anything with an "a" in it.

 ```js
 app.get(/a/, function (req, res) {